dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Overview.md

 ## Ingesting with the Native Spark DataSource  {#sparkadapter}
 The *Splice Machine Native Spark DataSource* allows you to directly insert data into your database from a Spark DataFrame, which provides great performance by eliminating the need to serialize and deserialize the data.
 You can write Spark programs that take advantage of the Native Spark DataSource, or you can use it in your Zeppelin notebooks.

+Ingesting data into your database from Spark is simple: once the data is in a Spark DataFrame, you use the Native Spark DataSource's `insert` operation to insert the data into a table in your database.
+This operation is extremely quick, as Splice Machine reads the data into the table directly, without serializing it, sending it over a wire, and deserializing.
+You can similarly move data from a Splice Machine table into a Spark DataFrame with a single, non-serialized operation.

+The [*Ingesting Data in a Spark App*](bestpractices_ingest_sparkapp.html) topic contains examples of using the Native Spark DataSource in both a Zeppelin notebook and with Spark submit.

 ## Ingesting Streaming Data  {#streaming}

 This section presents two versions of an example of using Spark streaming to ingest real-time data from Internet-connected devices (IOT) into a Splice Machine table in these steps: one version that runs in a Zeppelin notebook, and a second version that runs via spark-submit.